-Google has added lots of new features in Google search, like author image, Star rating and many more.
-Over all, now your search engine position is not the only criteria to get traffic, but other factors also contributes in getting more clicks from search results.
+Google has added lots of new features in Google search, like Knowledge graph, Star rating and many more.
+Overall, now your search engine position is not the only criteria to get traffic, but other factors also contribute to getting more clicks from search results.
 I have already explained in detailed about this earlier, and if you have missed it, you can read how to increase CTR from Google search.

-After Google Panda updates, one thing which is most common about blogs penalised by Panda is, they are showing dates in SERP description.
-And, this is mostly happened to old blogs, who are publishing from years.
+After Google Panda updates, one thing which is most common about blogs penalized by Panda is, they are showing dates in SERP description.
+And, this has mostly happened to old blogs, who are publishing from years.
 One simple reason for the same is, old dates in blog post decreased down the CTR of the post.

 In this example, battle to get more click is between post with no date, and post dated 2010.
 Which result you are more likely to click on?

-How to remove Date Stamp from Google SERP Description
+How to Remove Date Stamp from Google SERP Description

 Once you have installed date exclusion SEO plugin, you can configure the settings under Settings > date exclusion SEO, and make few changes to make this plugin work for your blog.
-One of the best thing about this plugin is, you can select to remove date from posts older than x days.
-This will ensure, your latest content will have dates, and you can remove date stamp from only older posts.
+One of the best thing about this plugin is; you can select to remove the date from posts older than x days.
+This will ensure, your latest content will have dates, and you can remove the date stamp from only older posts.
 It’s a better idea to remove dates from last year content, and for all latest content (ex: 2013 posts), let the date remain intact.

 Also check out: